SBOSE550/Customer-Visit-Data-Collection-Form/README.md

 - **Real-time Data Updates**: Data entered in the form is automatically stored in a Google Sheets file with two tabs:
   - **Customer Info**: Contains master data about existing customers.
   - **Form Response**: Stores data collected from form submissions.
-- **Error Handling**: Basic error handling is implemented to ensure that required fields are filled, and valid inputs are provided.
 - **Dynamic Field Visibility**: Fields appear or hide based on previous selections, ensuring a clean and intuitive user interface.

 ## Flowchart